dti-research/tracker/examples/fashion_mnist/README.md

 > **_BE ADVISED:_**  The above calls are not supported in the current version of Tracker!
 They will be released with the introduction of OmegaConf.
 The ECF for this example can be downloaded from [here](https://github.com/dti-research/tracker/blob/master/examples/fashion_mnist/experiment_file_example.yaml).

-In the ECF, `cnn_test` could be any unique identifier for your experiment.
+In the ECF, `tensorflow_cnn` could be any unique identifier for your experiment.
 Remember that you have to be at the root of the project when invoking this command.
 You can always do a `tracker ls` to see the list of Tracker projects and subsequently a `tracker cd PROJ_NAME` to cd into the project directory.